Amalfi Coast in the Tyrrhenian Sea – Italy

 Amalfi town was an important independent maritime republic dominating the trade between the Byzantine Empire and Egypt.
 Its importance was consolidated by the prestigious maritime law boards called “Tavole Amalfitane” prevalent throughout the Middle Ages.
 The most important building to visit is the Amalfi Cathedral called “Duomo di Sant’Andrea Apostolo”.

-“The town is composed by colorful houses arranged in a disorderly way down the hills, forming the typical landscape of the Amalfi Coast.”
+“The town is composed of colorful houses arranged in a disorderly way down the hills, forming the typical landscape of the Amalfi Coast.”

 The cathedral was built in the ninth century with Byzantine architecture style but it’s today a mix of Romanesque, Gothic and Baroque.
 Saint Andrew the Apostle (the patron saint of Amalfi) relics are kept inside the Amalfi Cathedral.